-Univariate descriptive statistical measures: such as mean & standard deviation and for bivariate analysis, Pearson's bivariate correlation coefficient between dependent dichotomous variable "Satisfaction" and different independent construct variables "RATER" and "PST" involved in this study were calculated and the results obtained were analyzed.
-Pearson's correlation coefficient (P-value = 0.05) were used to examine the association between variables under study and "level of satisfaction".
+Univariate, bivariate and Multivariate techniques were used to analyze the data.
+Pearson's bivariate correlation coefficient between dependent dichotomous variable "Satisfaction" and different independent construct variables "RATER" and "PST" involved in this study were calculated and the results obtained were analyzed.
+Pearson's correlation coefficient (p< .05) was used to examine the relationship between variables under study and "level of satisfaction".
 In general, those variables, which had shown a statistically significant association in bivariate analysis, were selected for multivariate analysis.
-In multivariate analysis, a logistic regression model was used because Pearson's correlation coefficient only shows an association between explanatory and response variables, but it does not state the cause and effect relationship between them.
+In multivariate analysis, a logistic regression model was used because Pearson's correlation coefficient only shows relationship between explanatory and response variables, but it does not state the cause-and-effect relationship between them